sreejith-ps/online-todo-list/README.md

 - Predefined users can (admin/admin, user/user) can login to the system
 - Logged in users can add/edit/modify/delete TODO tasks
-- Application will be automatically logged out if inactive for 60 seconds
+- Application will be automatically logged out if inactive for 5 minutes

 Tech Stack: